h4rvey-g/Note-Blog/content/USMLE/Pharmacology/Antiarrhythmic drugs.md

 ---
 ## Adenosine
 - Mechanism of action: activates Gi protein → inhibition of adenylate cyclase → ↓ cAMP → deactivation of L-type Ca<sup>2+</sup> channels and activation of K<sup>+</sup> channels → ↓ Ca<sup>2+</sup> and ↑ K<sup>+</sup> efflux → <span style="background:rgba(240, 200, 0, 0.2)">hyperpolarization → transient AV node block (short-acting, ∼ 15 seconds) → acute termination of [[supraventricular tachycardia|supraventricular tachycardia]]</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">Vasodilator</span>
+	- Coronary autoregulation is a process that maintains myocardial blood flow in settings of decreased coronary perfusion pressure (eg, hemorrhage, [[sepsis|sepsis]]).
+Within the region of autoregulation (eg, 60-140 mm Hg), changes in coronary blood flow are driven primarily by myocardial oxygen demand.
+This is accomplished mostly by automated alterations in vascular resistance via the release of locally acting mediators, namely <span style="background:rgba(240, 200, 0, 0.2)">adenosine (released from cardiomyocytes as ATP is broken down for energy)</span> and nitric oxide (synthesized by endothelial cells in response to chemical mediators and mechanical stress).
+	- <span style="background:rgba(240, 200, 0, 0.2)">When myocardial perfusion pressure decreases, there is decreased oxygen delivery to the myocardium and less ATP is regenerated via oxidative metabolism, resulting in increased levels of adenosine.</span>  Myocardial hypoxia also triggers increased synthesis of nitric oxide.
 - Indications
 	- Diagnosis and termination of certain forms of paroxysmal supraventricular tachycardias (e.g., [[Supraventricular tachycardia|AVNRT]] and orthodromic AVRT)
 	- Diagnosis of underlying [[Atrial fibrillation|AFib]] in supraventricular tachyarrhythmias